Woolston, New Zealand: Woolston Cut

-The Heathcote River provided Woolston much needed water for industries like wool scouring, which needed plentiful water.
+The Ōpāwaho / Heathcote River provided Woolston much needed water for industries like wool scouring, which needed plentiful water.
 In 1966 the Woolston industrial sewer was built, and up until that time the river had become increasingly polluted.

 Flooding had also become a problem and in 1986 the Woolston Cut began to allow flood waters to bypass a long loop of the river.
+This resulted in effluent from the surrounding government settlements to pollute this stretch of river.
 The 510 m long project, which cost NZ$2m, had as a consequence that the trees on the riverbank died as far upstream as the Opawa bridge, and that banks collapsed.
-Extensive investigations revealed that the trees died from salt water travelling further upstream with every tide (with the salt killing the trees), that the soil structure changed (a sodium / calcium exchange in the clay molecules weakened the soils) and the Tunnelling mud crab had extended its range up the river, further weakening the banks.
-As a mitigating measure, the Woolston Tidal Barrage was built at the upstream end of the cut, which is only opened in time of floods.
 During normal flow regimes, the Heathcote remains to flow through what is called the Woolston Loop.

 Today

 In later years Woolston's close proximity to the Lyttelton rail line continued to sustain Woolston as a prime location for industry.
 Over the 20th century the area grew to become the centre of the New Zealand rubber industry.
 Other industries grew here and included a nugget factory and a gelatine and glue works.
 Many of these businesses are still present in one form or another.
 Woolston hosts Christchurch's largest container terminal.

 Residential growth from the city gradually moved out through the Woolston area and it is now well merged with Christchurch City.
-Te Ara, the on-line Encyclopaedia of New Zealand, says that "Factory workers living nearby gave Woolston a strong working-class identity."
+Te Ara, the online Encyclopedia of New Zealand, states that "Factory workers living nearby gave Woolston a strong working-class identity."

 Woolston is home to The Woolston Drivebys, an indoor football team.
 The Woolston Brass Band, established in 1891, has gained a national reputation and has won many competitions.